Close Menu

 While youth (ages 18-29) continue to vote at lower rates than older Americans, recent election cycles have provided reasons for optimism—and shown that candidates and campaigns ignore young people at their peril:

 The estimates above are from CIRCLE analysis of voter file data in recent elections.
-Estimates based on the Census data in the chart below produce slightly different results but allow us to examine historical trends over the past 50 years.
-Note: Data is not yet available for the 2024 election.
+Estimates based on the Census data in the chart below produce slightly different data but allow us to examine the historical trend over the past 50 years.

 There has been a consequential but relatively recent shift in youth vote choice.
 In decades past, young people split their votes somewhat evenly between Democrats and Republicans: as recently as 1988, Republican George H.W.
 Bush won the youth vote on his way to winning the presidency, and as recently as 2002 the national youth vote choice for House candidates was roughly 50-50.
-But in the past three elections, the partisan gap has widened considerably:
+From 2008-2020, the partisan gap widened considerably before narrowing again in 2024.

 It's well-understood that the identities, background, and experiences (such as race/ethnicity, gender, and educational attainment) of young people often correlate with their vote choice, a pattern that is common across all age groups.
 What often receives less attention is that they also influence whether youth register and vote.
 In particular, youth of color and youth outside of institutions like higher education are more likely to face barriers to voting and other forms of civic participation:

-- By State/Region: The competitiveness of elections, voting and registration policies, and other local and statewide factors shape electoral participation.
-In 2022, youth voter turnout was as high as 37% in Michigan and as low as 13% in Tennessee.
+• By State/Region: The competitiveness of elections, voting and registration policies, and other local and statewide factors shape electoral participation.
+In 204, youth voter turnout was as high as 62% in Minnesota and as low as 33% in Oklahoma and Arkansas.

 Read more about these differences in voting rates here.